elfhosted/elfhosted.com/docs/how-to/migrate-datacenters.md

 ## Process

 1. (*optionally*) Force a manual backup, by running `elfbot backup offsite` from [ElfTerm][elfterm], and investigate any failures (*if you care about that particular app's data*)
+2. Use [Kubernetes Dashboard][kubernetes-dashboard] to examine the contents of any `elfbot-<app>` ConfigMaps, and manually copy any custom ENV vars you want to migrate (*ConfigMaps are not part of the backup you did above, they remain with the cluster*)
-1. Use https://speed.elfhosted.com to identify your ideal datacenter
+3. Use https://speed.elfhosted.com to identify your ideal datacenter
-2. Add the "[Elf-spedition](https://store.elfhosted.com/product/regional-relocation)" subscription to your account, picking the appropriate datacenter
+4. Add the "[Elf-spedition](https://store.elfhosted.com/product/regional-relocation)" subscription to your account, picking the appropriate datacenter
-3. Your apps will be turned off on the primary cluster, and created on the target cluster - this may take 10-15 minutes, depending on the volume of data restored from offsite backup
+5. Your apps will be turned off on the primary cluster, and created on the target cluster - this may take 10-15 minutes, depending on the volume of data restored from offsite backup
-4. Your apps will run from the new cluster, with a new domain suffix! (*i.e., instead of `https://batman.elfhosted.com`, you might be `https://batman.elfhosted.cc`*)
+6. Your apps will run from the new cluster, with a new domain suffix! (*i.e., instead of `https://batman.elfhosted.com`, you might be `https://batman.elfhosted.cc`*)
+7. Re-apply any custom ENV vars using [ElfBot][elfbot] (*you need to run `elfbot env <app>` at least once to create the ConfigMap in the new cluster*)
+8. If you're using any custom domain names, update your CNAMEs to point to the new cluster suffix

 ## FAQ